 The key objective of the SAC Partnership is to use statutory processes and specific site and visitor management measures to secure appropriate mitigation for the impacts on the Cannock Chase SAC of Development Plan policies and proposals contained in individual applications and projects, thereby ensuring that the integrity of the Cannock Chase SAC is maintained and the requirements of the Habitats Regulations are met.
 To this end the MOU for the Cannock Chase SAC Partnership (Appendix 1) sets out how the SAC Partnership will take responsibility for a programme of measures to mitigate for the impact residential development has upon the Cannock Chase SAC and how the SAC Partnership will work together to review, prepare and implement common plans and policies to protect and enhance the Cannock Chase SAC, and promote its understanding and appreciation to help deliver sustainable development.
+The MoU in Appendix 1 also includes addenda agreed after its adoption that correct errors in the total number of new dwellings predicted in the Zone Of Payment (ZOP).

 Evidence commissioned by the SAC Partnership suggests that the planned level of growth within a 15km radius of the SAC (Map 1) is likely to have a significant effect on the SAC designated site.
 The greater part of this effect would arise from development within a 0-8km zone as it has been determined through research that this zone would contribute the most visitors to the SAC4.
-The effect of increased visitor numbers consists of additional damage

-2 Cannock Chase SAC Visitor Survey' Footprint Ecology/Durwyn Liley, February 2013 from site use and vehicle emissions5.
+The effect of increased visitor numbers consists of additional damage from site use and vehicle emissions5.
 In granting planning permissions the Local Planning Authorities of the SAC Partnership must comply with their duty under the Habitats Regulations as Competent Authorities to ensure appropriate mitigation is delivered prior to developments being built and new visits generated.